eth-protocol-fellows/cohort-four/program-guide/program-details.md

 - Report presentation to other participants and select mentors to gather final feedback.
 ### Phase Three
 - Execute project roadmap to complete deliverables
-- Publish weekly progress updates.
+- Publish weekly development updates.
 - Weekly group calls (stand up) with participants and mentors.
 ### Program End
 - Project wrap up and looking forward to further contributing to the Ethereum ecosystem
 - Project showcase to group and mentors
+- In-person event at Devconnect in Istanbul

 During the entire process, participants will have access to [mentors](./mentors.md) and the core developer community for things like answering questions and getting feedback on ideas.
 Participants should not expect the core developers to actively guide them.